 Believe it or not, I made my own five feet tall wedding cake.
 Yes, I made it myself together with two household help.
 (See, I’m such a control freak, I didn’t let anyone make it.)

-Here’s an advise to all brides to be out there:
+Here’s an advice to all brides to be out there:

 - Get the best suppliers in town if not out of town.